 Yes you can.
 You can send an email to email@example.com.
 Or call our Broker Student care at 1-866-358-4436 and request for a top-up beyond the 120 days at no cost to you at all.
 Please make sure you provide them with a letter from your Department stating that you are a “registered student”, the purpose of your Research/Academic trip, the length of your trip and also indicate that all your fees are paid.
 If your fees are not paid, you will not be covered and the UTGSU does not take responsibility of your travel insurance.

-Q. I require a “visa” travel letter for the embassy.
-How can I get it?
+Q. I require a “visa” travel letter for the embassy, how do I get it?

 If you require a “Travel Letter” (proof of coverage) when applying for Visa, please send an email to firstname.lastname@example.org.
 It should include: Your name, Your Student Number, Purpose of your Travel and Travel Dates.
 We require 4 business days to process this request.
 Your fees must be paid for the duration of your travel.
 Otherwise you will not be covered and the UTGSU does not take responsibility of your travel insurance.
 Please note: The UTGSU Travel Insurance does not cover you if you.

 Q. Compared to other health and dental insurance plans offered by other graduate student unions, what competitive features does the UTGSU offer its Members?